Karl August von Heigel

-Karl August von Heigel (March 25, 1835 in Munich – September 6, 1905), German novelist, was born, the son of a régisseur or stage-manager of the court theatre in Munich.
+Karl August von Heigel (25 March 1835 in Munich – 6 September 1905), a German novelist, was the son of a régisseur or stage-manager of the court theatre in Munich.

 In that city he received his early schooling and studied (1854–1858) philosophy at Ludwig Maximilian University of Munich.
 He was then appointed librarian to Prince Heinrich zu Carolath-Beuthen in Lower Silesia, and accompanied the nephew of the prince on travels.

 In 1863 be settled in Berlin, where from 1865 to 1875 he was engaged in journalism.
 He next resided at Munich, employed in literary work for the king, Ludwig II, who in 1881 conferred upon him a title of nobility.
-On the death of the king in 1886 he removed to Riva on the Lago di Garda, where he died on September 6, 1905.
+On the death of the king in 1886 he removed to Riva on the Lago di Garda, where he died on 6 September 1905.

 Karl von Heigel attained some popularity with his novels: